-"A local municipality on request of a district municipality in whose area that local municipality falls may provide financial, technical and administrative support services to that district municipality to the extent that that local municipality has the capacity to provide those support services."
+"A local municipality on request of a district municipality in whose area that local municipality falls may provide financial, technical and administrative support services to that district municipality to the extent that local municipality has the capacity to provide those support services."

 On 8 November 2022, a Cooperative Agreement was concluded between the Overberg District Municipality (ODM) and Cape Agulhas Municipality (CAM) for ICT-related assistance.
-The Service Provider appointed by CAM, DFA Solutions, assists the ODM by way of an IT Remote Monitoring and Asset Management cloud solution called N-Able.
-Following various penetration tests, DFA developed a Draft ICT Remediation Plan which ODM Administration further refined.
-The Plan, which is a "living" document, is updated on an ongoing basis for quarterly monitoring by the ICT Steering Committee (SC).
+The Service Provider appointed by CAM, DFA Solutions, assists the ODM by way of an IT Remote Monitoring and Asset Management cloud solution called DATTO.
+N-Able was replaced by DATTO during 2024/2025 Following various penetration tests, DFA developed a Draft ICT Remediation Plan which ODM Administration further refined.
+The Plan, which is a "living"document, is updated on an ongoing basis for quarterly monitoring and reporting to the ICT Steering Committee (SC).
 The Plan was approved by the ICT SC on 1 March 2023.